 The group's composition is important.
 Here's who I like to invite:

-It's also important to use a professional facilitator.
+It may also be helpful to use a professional facilitator.
 There's an art and science to keeping a group like this moving efficiently.
 You have to create a safe space for people to share their ideas, while challenging the entire group to think outside the box.
+(Use this guide to determine if an outside facilitator is right for you.)

 In the meeting itself, the goal is the write a simple customer service vision statement that meets these three criteria: